 Following each of our trips to Scotland, I like to create a coffee table photo book as a way to both commemorate our adventures and to share the highlights of our trips with others.
 Today I thought it would be fun to share with you a page from the book I am currently working on.
-It’s just a little snapshot of some of the wee sweet feathered and furry faces we met when we were there this past May.
-Cuties all of them. 🙂
+It’s just a little snapshot of some of the wee sweet faces we met when we were there this past May.
+Cuties, all of them.

 Have a terrific week, everyone.
 I’ll see you again soon.